whostolemyhat/helo/notes/helo.md

 ![What was Wenger thinking, sending Walcott on that early?](random-string.png)

 Now we need to transform the random string into JSON so we can send it.
 There's a choice of crates to use here: `rustc-serialize` and `serde-json`. `rustc-serialize` is an older option which isn't very active, while `serde` is actively developed and is the de facto standard for Rust serialisation.
-However, the downside of `serde` is that you'll need touse the nightly version of Rust, at least until custom traits have been added to the stable branch.
+However, the downside of `serde` is that you'll need to use the nightly version of Rust, at least until custom traits have been added to the stable branch.
 [Here's a bit of a comparison between the two.](https://www.reddit.com/r/rust/comments/3v4ktz/differences_between_serde_and_rustc_serialize/).

-I'm going to use `rustc-serialize`, since I've found using `serde` a huge pain on Windows.
+I'm going to use `rustc-serialize`, since I've used it before, and found using `serde` a huge pain on Windows.

-### add serde
+### add json
 We need the `rustc-serialize` crate, so add it to your dependencies:

 ``` Cargo.toml